HEALTH AND SAFETY

 The World Health Organization provides information about diseases, recommendations for vaccines, and information regarding travel health risks.
 Review the vaccination recommendations for the country you intend to visit and discuss this with your physician.

 Insurance - Health and Emergency Evacuation

 CMU requires each student participating in a study abroad program to obtain comprehensive health and accident insurance, including emergency travel insurance, for the duration of the study abroad program.

 Prior to purchase, review the insurance policy to ensure that it provides comprehensive sickness and accident insurance, emergency travel medical insurance, treatment without requiring immediate payment, treatment for ongoing medical conditions, coverage for medical evacuation and repatriation of remains.

 Affiliate programs and Faculty led programs arranged through affiliated program providers may include insurance coverage.
 Check with each provider to obtain insurance information specific to the program in which you will enroll.

 The following are some companies which offer insurance coverage for study abroad programs.

-Access to electric services varies by country making it necessary to use either an adaptor or a power converter to operate electronic equipment when you travel outside your home country.
-Ensure that your electronic devices stay charged and ready for use by taking the correct adaptor/convertor for the countries you will travel in.
+Access to electric services varies by country making it necessary to use either an adapter or a power converter to operate electronic equipment when you travel outside your home country.
+Ensure that your electronic devices stay charged and ready for use by taking the correct adapter/convertor for the countries you will travel in.